 Telemetry

-The TelemetryPlugin collects application metrics — HTTP request counts, response durations, error rates — and pushes them to the Putnami telemetry backend.
+The TelemetryPlugin collects application metrics — HTTP request counts, response durations, error rates — and pushes them to an OTLP-style telemetry backend of your choice.
 You can also record custom counters, gauges, and histograms.

 Getting started